mundra-aman/minimal-mistakes/_posts/2020-05-28-Strategies-with-Heikin-Ashi-patterns.md

 Heikin-Ashi Candlesticks use the open-close data from the prior period and the open-high-low-close data from the current period to create a combo candlestick.
 The Heiken Ashi formula used to derive these average values is as follows:

-	- Open = (open of previous bar + close of previous bar)/2
-	- Close = (open + high + low + close)/4
+	Open = (open of previous bar + close of previous bar)/2 Close = (open + high + low + close)/4
-	- High = the maximum value from the high, open, or close of the current period
-	- Low = the minimum value from the low, open, or close of the current period
+	High = the maximum value from the high, open, or close of the current period Low = the minimum value from the low, open, or close of the current period

+Heikin-Ashi Open price is a result of the previous Heikin-Ashi values.
+So the first HA candle is calculated using below standard solution:

+	HA_Close = (Open + High + Low + Close) / 4
+	HA_Open = (Open + Close) / 2
+	HA_Low = Low
+	HA_High = High